-5.8a Configuring the WAN PPPoE Connection
+5.7a Configuring the WAN PPPoE Connection

-Click Settings in the WAN PPPoE Properties screen to generate another "WAN PPPoE Properties" screen.
+Click Settings in the WAN PPPoE Properties screen to generate the "Configure WAN PPPoE" screen.

-The top part of the screen displays general communication parameters.
+The top part of the Configure WAN PPPoE screen displays general communication parameters.
 We recommend not changing the default values in this section unless familiar with networking concepts.

-Status Displays the connection status of the WAN PPPoE connection. ("Down," "Disabled," "Connected," etc.)
+Status Displays the connection status of the WAN PPPoE connection. ("Down," "Disabled,""Connected," etc.)